-- 1 Touch the settings icon → Settings tab Settings - 2 Touch the Advanced Setup button. - 3 Enter the Secure User password when prompted in Advanced Setup Password popup window.
+- 2 Touch the Advanced Setup button. - 3 Enter the Secure User password when prompted in Advanced Setup Password popup window.
 All passwords are set during system initialization.
 Contact your hospital administrator or IT department for password. - 4 Touch the Connectivity button → Viewfinder Hub Setup button. - 5 Enter the Address and Port for the Viewfinder hub.
 Touch the next arrow - 6 A unique pairing code will be provided along with an approval URL.
-Use this code and the monitor device ID to register the monitor in the Viewfinder devices application. - After successful pairing, a green arrow and linkage symbol will be displayed on the Viewfinder hub connection screen and on the information bar .
-For troubleshooting on potential pairing issues, see Viewfinder Hub Connectivity Errors on page 324.
+Use this code and the monitor device ID to register the monitor in the Viewfinder devices application. - 7 After successful pairing, a green arrow and linkage symbol will be displayed on the Viewfinder hub connection screen and on the information bar 🧭.
+For troubleshooting on potential pairing issues, see Viewfinder Hub Connectivity Errors on page 325.